viters/docs/reference/system/server.md

 Google Cloud Platform or AWS Elastic Beanstalk.

 By default, the endpoint only returns a `status` of `ok`, `warn` or `error`.
-By authenticating as an admin, it will return more in-depth information about the current health status of the system.
+By authenticating as an admin, it will return the following object, with more in-depth information about the current health status of the system:

 ```json
 // Response